A kernel log-rank test of independence for right-censored data: Main proofs

-where the first line follows by noticing that $W_1,\ldots,W_n$ are i.i.d.
-Rademacher random variables independent from the data, and the second line follows from the continuity of the survival times $T_i$.
+where the first line follows since $W_1,\ldots,W_n$ are i.i.d.
+Rademacher random variables independent from the data, and the second line follows from the fact the process $N_i(t)$ only jumps once.

-We use the dominated convergence theorem to show that the expectation in Equation \eqref{Eqn:W22} converges to 0.
-First, notice that by Assumption \ref{Assu:BoundedKernelSep},
+We use dominated convergence in sets of large probability to show that the expectation in Equation \eqref{Eqn:W22} converges to 0.
+To verify the conditions of the dominated convergence theorem, we verify that the term